-So, which screen recording software is the best?
+So, which screen recording software and tool is the best?

 It majorly boils down to your use case and personal inclination.
 If you are looking to be more productive and improve workplace communication, any of the above-mentioned screen recording software will do the job.
 Which one of these tools did you like the most?
 Did we miss out on your favorite video screen recording software?